Brian-Quach/Web-Crawl/src/README.md

 * content-type - application/json
 * body - username and password for signin

-Response - HTTP Status Code: 200 for success, 500 if the username does not exist or if the password is incorrect
+Response - HTTP Status Code: 200 for success with the username, 500 if the username does not exist or if the password is incorrect

 Example
 ```